doodymack/pands-2021/README.md

 1. Reseaarch Iris Dataset- complete
 2. Get Iris DataSet (download to readme) -complete
 3. Research PANDAS- do the week 11.
 Research external sources-complete
-4. Create a test file similar to fisdher data set and start tp 'play' with it- record learnings for readme -ongoing
+4. Create a test file similar to fisdher data set and start to 'play' with it- record learnings for readme -ongoing
-5. Research websites/forums on ways to analyze the dataset- ongoing
+5. Research websites/forums on ways to analyze the dataset- complete
-6. Decision on final plan: MyAnalysis Plan- what attributes will be analysed/ how it will be presented/what histograms/ what are x & y for scattterplots (loook for correlations)
+6. Decision on final plan: MyAnalysis Plan- what attributes will be analysed/ how it will be presented/what histograms/ what are x & y for scattterplots (loook for correlations)- complete
 7. Research examples of python code to analyse data (Fisher data set or similar), code repositories, python forums- 05 Apr- ongoing .  reference file created
 Week 2:
 8. Begin writing the code: -05 Apr started.